Federalist No. 59: Outline

 Suppose an Article had been introduced into the Constitution, empowering the United States to regulate the elections of the particular States, would any man have hesitated to condemn it, both as an unwarrantable transposition of power, and as a premeditated engine for the destruction of the State Governments?

 This statement by Hamilton pinpoints the exact point that he is trying to convince the American people of.
 If they, the people, would condemn this supposed article, then they should also condemn an article that would do the same thing, but in reverse.
 An article that would have allowed the states to regulate the elections of the federal government.
-This would the union at a great risk as Hamilton notes:
+This would put the Union at a great risk as Hamilton notes:

 Nothing can be more evident, than that an exclusive power of regulating elections for the National Government, in the hands of the State Legislatures, would leave the existence of the Union entirely at their mercy.
 They could at any moment annihilate it, by neglecting to provide for the choice of persons to administer its affairs.

 If an abuse of power would be condemned one way, then it should be condemned the other way as well.
 If the states were allowed to regulate the elections of the Federal House of Representatives then the legislatures of a few important states could enter into a conspiracy to prevent an election, and then this could result in the Union's destruction.
 Hamilton was not fully against the state legislatures having some power over the federal government.
 He fully defended the states' power to appoint members of the senate.
 He saw this as a necessary check on the power of the federal government, a "necessary evil."
 As he states:

-So far as that construction may expose the Union to the possibility of injury from the State Legislatures, it is an evil; but it is an evil which could not have been avoided without excluding the States, in their political capacities, wholly from a place in the organization of the National Government.If this had been done, it would doubtless have been interpreted into an entire dereliction of the Fœderal principle; and would certainly have deprived the State Governments of that absolute safeguard.
+So far as that construction may expose the Union to the possibility of injury from the State Legislatures, it is an evil; but it is an evil which could not have been avoided without excluding the States, in their political capacities, wholly from a place in the organization of the National Government.If this had been done, it would doubtless have been interpreted into an entire dereliction of the Federal principle; and would certainly have deprived the State Governments of that absolute safeguard.

 Each state only has the power to appoint two senators and no more.
 No single state or even a few states would be able to destroy the union by not appointing senators.
 The states would have to work together to be able to destroy the union in this way and that is a scenario that extremely unlikely to happen.